vikbehal/Explore/Power BI/Day 1.md

 11. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
 12. Which among Power BI Report Server and Power BI Serive is cloud offering?
 13. Which license do you need to share reports using Power BI Service?
+14. How can quick prototype without getting access to client data?